bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 ### Passing extra parameters

 Markdown can’t handle more image parameters than the ones mentioned above.
-To generate a caption and change the layout, the theme offers additional parameters.
+To generate a caption etc., the theme offers additional parameters.
 All of them may be inserted as Hugo resource meta-data in the front-matter.
-We can also change the few layout parameters directly in the Markdown content by adding parameters to the image name.
+We can also change the few image layout parameters directly in the Markdown content by adding parameters to the image name with a special syntax.

 #### Resource meta-data {#meta-data}